By Victoria Daskal | April 3 2020

 The same company, Fine Vintage Ltd, offers Level 1 and Level 2 in Wine covering the basics of wine starting from the history of wine 8,000 years ago, to the modern day, 14 important grapes to know, and the like but also answers important questions such as what makes some wines cost more than others, what makes wines taste different, and how to taste, with extensive video explanations by James Cluer MW.
 The Level 1 course takes 4–6 hours and costs $99; the Level 2 course takes 6–10 hours and costs $299; finevintageltd.com.

-The Court of Master Sommeliers has joined forces with Guildsomm to offer a series of free webinars to support sommeliers’ studies in this challenging time.
+The Court of Master Sommeliers has joined forces with Guildsomm to offer a series of free wine-education webinars to support sommeliers’ studies in this challenging time of Covid-19.
 Their first instalment is a two-hour webinar on CMS Advanced Deductive Tasting led by Geoff Kruth MS, president of Guildsomm, and Melissa Monosoff MS, education director for CMS.
 Plenty of free and members-only content is added regularly. guildsomm.com

 Until we can meet again

-Hats off to everyone who has managed so quickly to adapt in these difficult circumstances, finding new ways to share their knowledge and passion for wine.
+Hats off to everyone who has managed so quickly to adapt in the Covid-19 crisis, finding new ways to share their knowledge and passion for wine.
 At the time of publishing this round-up, an astounding number of enticing virtual dates keep popping up, with invitations to connect on-line from individuals, merchants, or wineries.
 Many of us are stuck at home, but together we can advance in a new direction for wine communication, education, and participation.